Decentralized EM Algorithm for Gaussian Mixtures under Data Heterogeneity and Partial Labeling: Numerical Studies

-Figure \ref{fig2} shows the following interesting findings.
-First, when $C=2$ and $C=4$, both MNEM and semi-MNEM converge to the whole sample estimator, even if the data generating process across different clients is heterogeneous.
-This result is consistent with our theoretical findings in Theorem \ref{thm:mnem}.
-Second, when $C=1$, MNEM suffers from a painfully slow convergence speed.
-This convergence issue can be resolved by the semi-MNEM method with a small labeled ratio (i.e., $r=0.05$).
-Finally, the convergence speed and statistical efficiency of semi-MNEM increase with increasing $r$.
-These findings corroborate our theoretical results in Theorem \ref{col:snem}.
+By Figure \ref{fig2}, we obtain the following interesting findings.
+First, when $\Delta^*=2$ and $\Delta^*=4$, both MNEM and semi-MNEM converge to the whole sample estimator, even if the data generation process across different sites is heterogeneous.
+This result is consistent with our theoretical claims in Theorems \ref{thm:mnem} and \ref{col:snem}.
+Second, when $\Delta^* = 1$, the MNEM struggles to converge numerically.
+Even after the $3{,}000$th iteration, the algorithm has yet to converge, with a log(MSE) of approximately $-2.16$.
+This convergence issue can be resolved by the semi-MNEM method with a small annotation ratio.
+For example, when the annotation ratio is $0.1$, the algorithm converges by the $3{,}000$th iteration, yielding a log(MSE) of approximately $-3.82.$ Finally, both the convergence speed and the statistical efficiency of semi-MNEM improve as the annotation ratio increases.
+For example, when $\Delta^* = 1$ and the data are heterogeneously distributed, the log(MSE) values at the 3,000th iteration for $r = 0, 0.05, 0.1,$ and $0.5$ are given by $-2.16, -3.77, -3.82,$ and $-4.20$, respectively.
+These findings corroborate our theoretical results in Theorem \ref{col:snem} very well.

-\csubsection{Comparison with Competing Methods}
+\subsection{Comparison with Competing Methods}

-For a more comprehensive comparison, we next compare the proposed estimators with two competing methods.
-The first method is the existing distributed EM algorithm over sensor networks (DEM) from \cite{gu2008distributed}.
-The second method uses the decentralized network gradient descent (NGD) method instead of EM method to estimate parameters in GMM \citep{yuan2016convergence,wu2023network}.
-It is important to note that both competing methods can be easily extended from fully unsupervised GMM to partially labeled scenarios.
-Therefore, we also compare how these competing methods perform when the data is partially labeled.
-We denote the resulting estimators as semi-DEM and semi-NGD.